 What Are the Symptoms of Heart Disease?

-The symptoms a person experiences from heart disease depend upon which type of heart disease they are suffering from.
-Some of the symptoms experienced may include:
+Although the symptoms a person experiences depend upon which type of disease they are suffering from, some of the symptoms experienced may include:

 - Shortness of breath

 - Angina (chest pain, tightness, pressure, and/or discomfort)

 - Pain, numbness, coldness, or weakness in the arms or legs

 - Pain in the throat, neck, jaw, back, or upper abdomen

 - Swelling of the eyes, abdomen, hands, ankles, or legs

 - Being easily tired during exercise or activity

 - Skin rashes